What are you doing this weekend?

 As always, don't forget that you can download the free review sheet for the words and phrases in this video.
 Just click on the link in the description.

-Let's start with the questions a French person might ask you if they want to know what you have planned for this weekend, for next weekend.
+Let's start with the questions a Frenchman might ask you if he wants to know what you have planned for this weekend, for next weekend.

 What are you doing this weekend?
 What are you doing this weekend?
 What are you doing this weekend?
 You, we'll use it if there's a formal relationship, so we'll use the formal form of address, or if we're talking about several people.